meghanar456/Info-Syst-Development/README.md

-This is a repository containing all the BUS 442 in class PyQt applications. projects should not be uploaded."# BUS-442" "# BUS-442"
+This is a repository containing all the BUS 442 - Information Systems Development PyQt applications and respective Python file.